deviprasad80/hello-world/Sonic-wiki.md

 content in redisDB running config.

 We keep a way to load configuration from minigraph and write into ConfigDB for backward compatibility.
-To do that, run config load_minigraph.
+To do that, run `config load_minigraph`.

 ### Incremental Configuration